marcinwiacek/requestor/readme.md

 Requestor

 Application for sending, analizing and testing requests.
-Could be used as replacement for SoapUI, Ready API, Postman and many other tools.
+Could be used as simpler replacement for SoapUI, Ready API, Postman and many other tools.
 Written using nodeJS (=speed, available code, no problems with onboarding in some companies, support for all important features, etc.).